 Sumaco Napo-Galeras National Park

-The Sumaco Napo-Galeras National Park is situated in the provinces of Napo and Orellana in two sectors: the area of the Sumaco volcano and its adjacent areas (190,562 ha or 470,889 acres) and the Cordillera de Galeras (14,687 ha or 36,292 acres).
+The National Park is situated in the provinces of Napo and Orellana in two sectors: the area of the Sumaco volcano and its adjacent areas (190,562 ha or 470,889 acres) and the Cordillera de Galeras (14,687 ha or 36,292 acres).

-Little information exists on other groups, but it is assumed that the diversity of amphibians and reptiles is particularly high.
-A number of amphibians are only known to be found from this area, including toad Osornophryne sumacoensis that has only been found on the eastern slope.
+Little information exists on other groups, but the diversity of amphibians and reptiles is assumed to be exceptionally high.Several amphibians are only known to be found in this area, including toad Osornophryne sumacoensis, which has only been found on the eastern slope.
 Similarly, Pristimantis ernesti has only been found on the summit of Sumaco.

 In 2010, UNESCO declared the National Park a Biosphere Reserve.